joostverhoog/docs/content/refguide/cors-settings.md

 ---
-title: "Cors settings"
+title: "CORS settings"
 parent: "published-rest-services"
 ---

 {{% alert type="info" %}}

-The **Cors setting** feature was introduced in version 7.18.0.
+The **CORS settings** feature was introduced in version 7.18.0.

 {{% /alert %}}

 ## 1 Introduction

-This dialog allows to custumize some property of Cross-Origin Resource Sharing headers.
+When you enable CORS in a [published REST service](published-rest-service), by default all websites on all servers are allowed to access your service.
+The CORS settings dialog allows you to configure this type of access on a more detailed level.

 ## 2 Allowed Origins

-If **All** is selected, to all the request with an origin Header, the response header 'Access-Control-Allow-Origin' will be the origin.
-If a constant is selected: only if the Origin match an AllowedOrigins then it will be returned.
-It is possible to list multiple origins sepearated by comma.
+Here you can specify which websites are allowed to access your service.
+You can either select **All**, or specify a constant that contains a comma-separated list of host names.

 ## 3 Max Age

-If **24 Hours** is selected, then the 'Access-Control-Max-Age' will be setted to 86400 seconds If a costant is selected, the time define in second will be used.
+Here you can choose how long a browser is allowed to remember these settings before checking whether there are new CORS settings.
+A longer time is good for performance, because the browser will perform fewer requests.
+However, if you change the CORS settings, these changes will not take effect in all browsers until this time has passed.

 ## 4 Allow Credentials
-if is checked, then the response header 'Access-Control-Allow-Credentials' will be set to true, it is set to false vice vera.

-## 5 Other Headers
-The 'Access-Control-Allow-Methods' is computed by selecting  all possible methods containded in the operations of the service.
-The 'Access-Control-Allow-Headers' will always return all headers contained in the request header 'Access-Control-Request-Headers'
+Check this box to indicate that the browser is allowed to send cookies, authorization headers and/or client certificates to this service.